Planning to retire in Canada someday?

 Here are some ways you can receive retirement income from insurance policies:

 - Term life insurance – if someone you know who has passed away has named you as a beneficiary

 - Whole life or Universal Life Insurance – There is an investment component to these policies, and you can draw out income as you get older.
 When I was a life insurance advisor though, I usually did not recommend these policies.
 It’s my opinion that you should keep your insurance and investments separate.

 - Critical Illness Insurance – You can get income from a policy such as this if you suffer from something like a stroke or heart attack.
 It’s usually given as a lump sum payment.

 - Disability Insurance – If you can’t work due to a disability, you can qualify for these monthly payments if you have the proper insurance in place.

 10. Your Children (Or Parents!)

 If you’re fortunate enough to have raised successful and kind children, they can help provide income and care for you in your golden retirement years if you’re in need.

-If you’re worried about not having enough ideas for income after you retire, you can rest assured that there many options out there.
+If you’re worried about not having enough sources of income after you retire, you can rest assured that many options exist.

-If you’re not sure how much money you need to retire in Canada, be sure to check out this guide here.
+If you’re unsure how much money you need to retire in Canada, check out this guide here.